arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 Let's take on the third step: writing aesthetic mappings.
 This is where you tell R how you want the columns of the data frame represented as graphical markings on the plot.
 It's important to start with a couple of important distinctions:

 * An **aesthetic** is something that you can see about a data element on a graphic, such as its **position** on an x/y grid, but also other features such as for example its **color**.
 * An **aesthetic mapping** is a rule that tells ggplot how to draw the data from a specific column of the data set on the plot.
+These are elements that would result in a different looking visualization if you were to change the data being provided.
+For example, the height of a bar changes depending on the data, and the x and y position of a point on a scatter plot changes depending on the data).

-* A data visualization contains visual elements that **don't change** according to the data (for example, the color of the background of the graph, which doesn't vary based on the data).  **We can set these, but we don't "map" them.**
+Of course, there are other visual elements of a data visualization that wouldn't automatically change if you change the data you provide.
+For example, the color of the background of the graph, or the label of the axes.
+R gives us a lot of control over these elements as well, however, since they aren't "mapped" to a specific quality of the data, we **"set"** them, rather than "map".
 * A data visualization contains visual elements that **do change** with the data (for example, the height of a bar changes depending on the data, and the x and y position of a point on a scatter plot changes depending on the data).  **We "map" these visual elements.**

 We'll keep thinking about these distinctions in the next few sections.
 For now, let's consider an example aesthetic mapping, in a data frame with three columns, called "a", "b", and "c".
 We can imagine mapping the values in column "a", which are numerical values, to the x axis.
 With column "b", also numerical, we can map those values to the y axis.
 And for column "c", which has categorical data with "M" and "F" values, we can imagine mapping that to colors.